Foundry Insulation and Safety Basics

 Preventing Vapour Deposits

 Another foundry safety basic is preventing vapour deposits collecting on the coil.
 Where furnaces are processing large quantities of scrap metal that is galvanised, they run the risk of the material giving off fine oxide dust emissions during melting.
-Over time, these deposits can affect the coil’s performance,
+Over time, these deposits can affect the coil’s performance, causing short-circuits or misreading.

 Zinc oxide can also affect the quality of the smelted metal, with large cavities forming in it as result of gas build-up.